-High Quality Chiapas Amber
+High Quality (and rare)

 This is the fabled Chiapas amber from the Mayan mines in Chiapas, Mexico.
 It is fairly difficult to get a hold of and is highly prized for its impressive color and transparency.
 You can find reds, blues, greens and of course amber colors.
 This is real color, not like altered Baltic amber.
 This is quite a find and not seen often!
 You can do just about anything you want with this amber.
 My suggestion is for jewelry - the depth of color is seldom seen in any amber from anywhere else!